CartoDB/carto-vl/docs/guides/0x-animate-your-visualizations.md

         frameBorder="0">
     </iframe>
 </div>
+> If you're wondering about the points, this is an animation of the journey of three birds, from January to April of 2014.
+It is using data from [movebank.org](https://www.movebank.org/) and the *date_time* column represents the date of the bird track and its associated timestamp.
+You can check the code of the previous map to see how to configure this *bird_journey* as the `carto.source.Dataset` for the visualization.

 #### The filter property
 Now that we have a basic map of animated points, let’s get a deeper understanding of the different pieces that make up the animation expression to fine-tune the visualization.

-In the example above, the animation expression is set to the `filter` property (for more information see the[vizSpec](https://carto.com/developers/carto-vl/reference/#vizspec)).
-The convention in CARTO VL is that `0` represents the boolean value `false`, (the absence of or an *off* state), while `1` represents `true` (the presence of or an *on* state).
-In the context of an animation expression assigned to a `filter`, any feature that has a value of `0` will be “filtered-out” and not shown while any feature that meets the filter, is assigned a value of `1` and is shown.
+In the example above, the animation expression is set to the `filter` property (for more information see the [vizSpec](/developers/carto-vl/reference/#vizspec)).

+The convention in CARTO VL is that:
+* `0` represents the boolean value `false` (the *absence of* or an *off* state) and
+* `1` represents `true` (the *presence of* or an *on* state).

+In the context of an animation expression assigned to a `filter`, any feature that has a value of `0` will be “filtered-out” and not shown, while any feature that meets the filter is assigned a value of `1` and is shown.

 You can think of the animation expression like a clock, cycling through each record of the input.
 Any time there is a match, the feature is drawn.

-Now that we’ve gone through a more in-depth discussion of how features draw, let’s take a look at the next set of animation parameters are used to define the property, speed, and transition between animated features.
+Now that we’ve gone through a more in-depth discussion of how features are drawn, let’s take a look at the next set of animation parameters, and how they are used to define the property, speed, and transition between animated features.

 #### Input

-The first animation parameter (input), is the attribute that you want to animate.
+The first animation parameter (`input`), is the attribute that you want to animate.
 By default, the animation progresses from the attribute minimum to maximum values.

 #### Duration

-This parameter defines the duration of the animation progress in seconds.
+This parameter defines the duration of the animation in seconds.
 As stated above, during the animation cycle, all possible input values are evaluated.
 When an input value is matched, animation returns a value of `1` for the feature and it is drawn.

 #### Fade
 The `fade` parameter is used to define two additional (`fadeIn, fadeOut`) durations in seconds.
-These parameters allow for smooth transitions between features during an animation's duration.
+These parameters allow for smooth transitions between features during the animation.
 During the *`fadeIn`* phase, all features with a match will fade-in to the animation, transitioning from `0` (invisible) to `1` (visible).
 During the *`fadeOut`* phase features will transition from `1` back to `0` and the next set of features will begin to fade-in.

 ### Style and configure the animation

-To illustrate these concepts, let's animate the journey of three birds from January to April of 2014 using data from [movebank.org](https://www.movebank.org/).
+To illustrate these concepts, we'll keep on working on the animated journey of our three birds.

 #### Animate points

-At the beginning of the guide we created a simple point animation using the attribute `$date_time` for the temporal input (the date of the bird track and associated timestamp), set the duration to `10` seconds and both fade parameters to `1`:
+At the beginning of the guide, we created a simple point animation using the attribute `$date_time` for the temporal input, set the duration to `10` seconds and both fade parameters to `1`:

 ```js
 const viz = new carto.Viz(`